successfulcode/sorting-training-system/README.md

 # sorting-training-system

-Technology stack: Vue.js 3, Bulma
+Technology stack: Vue.js 3, Bulma, Moment.js, Vue.Draggable

 How app work:
 After clicking "Start sorting", show a modal where its possible to enter a number of people to add to the list.